-Select the eventpoint that you want to disable.
-Select the eventpoint by name in the Breakpoints window, or click the cursor on the source-code line that contains the eventpoint.

-- 2. Click Debug > Disable Eventpoint. - The Disable Eventpoint menu appears. - 3.
-From the menu, click the Disable Eventpoint command, where Eventpoint is the type of eventpoint that you want to disable. - The enabled eventpoint icon changes to a disabled eventpoint icon (shown at left).
+- 1. Select the eventpoint that you want to disable. - Select the eventpoint by name in the Breakpoints window, or click the cursor on the source-code line that contains the eventpoint. - Select Debug > Disable Eventpoint > Disable Eventpoint command, where Eventpoint is the type of eventpoint that you want to disable, or right-click the eventpoint and select Disable Eventpoint > Disable Eventpoint. - You can also disable an eventpoint by clicking the active eventpoint icon in the Breakpoints window. - The enabled eventpoint icon changes to a disabled eventpoint icon (shown at left).
 The disabled eventpoint icon indicates that the eventpoint does not perform its specified action.